CARBIN REEF, SAGAY TRAVEL GUIDE

 We were in Camotes Islands when we planned to visit Sagay City in Negros Occidental.
 One of the places which we wanted to visit was the Carbin Reef.
-I admit though I am a Negrense, I have never been to this place which has good review from people who had been there.
+I admit though I am a Negrense, I have never been to this place which has good reviews from people who had been there.

 From the Old Sagay Wharf, you need to travel via motorized boat to reach Carbin Reef for around 30 minutes.
 Seeing the white sandbar from afar dotted by several cottages made us all very excited.

 The weather was great during our visit.
-The sea was calm and it was very sunny.
-Actually, the heat was a bit strong, but am happy about it because I failed to bring the battery of my DSLR and I was only using a phone for the photos and my action cam for the videos.
+The sea was calm, and it was very sunny.
+Actually, the heat was a bit strong, but I am happy about it because I failed to bring the battery of my DSLR and I was only using a phone for the photos and my action cam for the videos.

-After taking pictures and videos of the area, we decided to proceed snorkeling few meters from the sand bar.
+After taking pictures and videos of the area, we decided to proceed snorkeling a few meters from the sand bar.

 We boarded the motorized boat to bring us to the snorkeling area.
 At first, I was wondering why a guide was required when snorkeling.
 However, when I plunge into the water, I realized that the current was relatively strong and there was a tendency that you can get far especially when you are enjoying the activity.